Master Communities Recruitment

 - and many more…

 Are you interested in becoming an active part of your Master?
 Do you want to work on your CV and meet your fellow students?
-The application rounds for the Master Communities are in September and February, so keep an eye on the application dates on the right side of this page!
+The application rounds for the Master Communities are in September and February.
+The September recruitment is open right now!

 Being a Master Community member at EBF is a great experience that truly combines social and professional involvement.
 I have had the chance to be part of many social events where I met fellow students from my master program as well as other EBF active members.
 Besides meeting new people and having fun, I see this as a way to develop my professional network.